 - Background Screening

 While earlier this year when we wrote this article, Airbnb had no tenant screening measures (previously relying on their “community of honest travelers and hosts”), the company has resolved that.
 Every host and user is screened for public state and county criminal records and for sex offender records.
-They also are checked through the terrorist watch list (OFAC).
 According to Airbnb’s FAQ, users who have convictions for violent crimes, certain sexual offenses, felony drug-related offenses, fraud or dishonesty offenses, certain theft offenses, offenses involving property damage, and invasion of privacy offenses are removed.

 Airbnb only runs background checks on U.S.-based guests, which means that all overseas Airbnb guests are unchecked.
 If your property is in a large city that attracts a lot of tourism, this can be a huge factor.
 Additionally, Airbnb only runs a background check on the person booking the stay, as its part of the account verification process.
 Anyone that accompanies the guest is not screen, regardless of if they’re U.S.-based or not.
 Finally, it goes without saying, that you and your tenants will not be able to review any of the background reports.